 4. What’s So Good About Studying Finance?

-Studying finance will give you a broad knowledge base in all things economic, and given that almost every organisation – whether private, public or within the voluntary sector – will deal with finances and have its own accounts, being financially educated means that you will never struggle to find job opportunities.
+Studying finance will give you a broad knowledge base in all things economic, and given that almost every organisation – whether private, public or within the voluntary sector – will deal with finances and have its own accounts, being financially educated means that you will never struggle to find job opportunities in the financial sector.

 A degree in finance is also a great starting point for a more focalised career.
 Those who study broad, generalised courses in finance are then able to go on to take shorter, more specific courses in subjects directly related to finance and economics.
 These can include bookkeeping, taxation, various banking diplomas, financial services, wealth management, treasury courses and of course a postgraduate or master’s course in finance or its related subjects.
 Obtaining a qualification in one of these subjects when you already have a base in finance will be simpler and quicker, and the two qualifications together on your CV will give you a thorough, focalised and sought-after skillset.

 One of the most important things to know about studying finance is that your course will be intellectually demanding, especially when it comes to mathematics.
 You should have not only an aptitude with numeracy but an active interest in the subject and an interest in numbers, as well as an ability to think analytically and proactively.
 Working in the world of finance and economics will demand a level of intuition, analysis and scrutiny when it comes to money.
 Probability and numbers, and an overall aptitude for markets and economics – as well as genuine interest in the these – will be advantageous.